OpsHubProduct/OpsHub-Docs-Validation-Space/docs/integrate/default-link-settings.md

-# Default Link Settings

 `Default Link Settings` provide information about the default target entity that needs to be linked with the synced target entities (synced from source system) at the time of synchronization.

-## When to configure default link
+# When to configure default link

 - **Case 1**: **When the target system has any link type that must be added when the entity is created, and the source system may or may not have that corresponding link.**
   - For example: TFS Task to VersionOne Task integration